Sharing illegal content

 Children and young people may share content for a variety of reasons, but it’s important that they’re aware that the type of content they might be accessing or sharing can have a range of implications.

-Sexualised images and videos people under the age of 18 are considered to be sexual abuse or exploitation material.
+Sexualised images and videos people under the age of 18 are considered to be sexual abuse or child abuse material.
 This is illegal content and there are a range of legal implications for creating, storing or sharing it with others.

 Information about illegal and harmful content, including how to report it if you come across it online can be found here.

 - Maintain supervision of your child when they are online